oidc-sweden/specifications/oidc-signature-extension.md

 a document.
 The data that is to be signed can be sensitive, and the service will need to ensure that only the intended user can view this data.

-If a Relying Party wanting to bind a signature operation to a particular identity SHOULD assign the necessary identity claim(s) to the `claims` request parameter and for each claim set the `essential` field to `true` and the `value` field to the required identity value.
+A Relying Party wanting to bind a signature operation to a particular identity SHOULD assign the necessary identity claim(s) to the `claims` request parameter and for each claim set the `essential` field to `true` and the `value` field to the required identity value.
 See chapter 5.5.1 of \[[OpenID.Core](#openid-core)\].